Chicone/SSM-VPR/README.md

 ## Citation

-Please consider citing the corresponding publication if you use this work:
+Please consider citing the following publication if you use the GUI or any part of the provided code:
 ```
 @article{camara2020spatialmatching,
   title={Visual Place Recognition by Spatial Matching of High-level CNN Features},